localpreservation/localpreservation.github.io/_resources/architectural-investigation.md

 # Determining the Purpose of Investigation

 ![Man working at a drafting table under a lamp.](https://www.nps.gov/tps/images/briefs/35-drafting.jpg){: .align-right}

-_Architectural investigator at work.
-Photo: Courtesy, Valentine Museum._
+Architectural investigator at work.
+Photo: Courtesy, Valentine Museum.
+{: .notice--info}

 Both the purpose and scope of investigation need to be determined before formulating a particular approach.
 For example, investigation strictly for research purposes could produce information for an architectural survey or for an historic designation application at the local, state or national level.